-As an accountant, you’re handling a lot of documents with sensitive information.
-You also need to get those documents to the right people so they can sign and approve them.
-Whether it’s an individual’s taxes or a corporation’s savings, we’re talking about incredibly important financial information.
+For most financial practices, there’s a lot of paperwork that gets shuffled around, and a lot of these documents contain sensitive information.
+Often, you also need to get those documents to the right people so they can sign and approve them.
+Whether it’s an individual’s tax information or a corporation’s savings, we’re talking about incredibly important financial information.
 The scale doesn’t really matter.

-Knowing this, it’s so important that you send these files securely so nobody’s personal, financial data falls in the hands of the wrong people.
-Identity theft is a serious issue and the last thing you need to do is accidentally deliver a bunch of financial documents to someone who’s looking got a new identity.
+Knowing this, it’s so important that you share these files securely so nobody’s personal financial data falls in the hands of the wrong people.
+Identity theft is a serious issue and the last thing you need to do is accidentally deliver a bunch of financial documents to someone who’s looking to get a new identity.

 Try Password Protecting Your Files

 Your first option is to put all of your documents into one folder and password protect that folder.
-With a little help from some free software, you can virtually lock a file folder and send it to someone else to unlock on their end.
+With a little help from some free software and learning how to encrypt data, you can virtually lock a file folder and send it through email to someone else to unlock on their end.

 There are a couple of problems with password protecting folders.

-First, the process is a bit technical and a lot of older people probably won’t know how to unlock a password-protected folder, much less how to lock it after they’re done doing what they need to do.
-That means you can’t trust that they’ll password protect the documents before they send them back to you.
-Basically, whenever convenience has to be sacrificed for security, security almost always loses out.
+First, the process is a bit technical.
+People with little computer experience probably won’t know how to unlock a password-protected folder, much less how to lock it after they’ve finished doing what they need to do.
+That means you can’t trust that they’ll password protect the document’s data before they send it back to you.
+Sadly, whenever convenience has to be sacrificed for security, security almost always loses out.

 And it’ll happen eventually with password-protected files.

-Second, a password-protected file isn’t actually that secure.
+Second, a password-protected file has several risks.
+It isn’t actually that secure.
 Of the three options we’ll have listed in this article, it’s probably the least secure one.
-And since you’re an accountant handling someone’s money, you should probably opt for a more secure option.
+Especially if you’re handling someone’s money, you should probably opt for a more secure option.

 Try PGP Encryption

-Another option is PGP encryption.
+Another option is Pretty Good Privacy (PGP) encryption.
 PGP encryption is significantly more secure than simply locking a file folder.

-Basically, think of PGP encryption like this.
-You have a box with two keys.
-One key can only open the box.
-One key and only close the box.
-This means you can give your “close the box” key to everyone on Earth and they can put whatever documents they want to into your box, but you’re still the only one who can open the box.
+Think of PGP encryption like this.
+You have a device with two keys.
+One key can only open the device .
+One key can only close the device.
+This means you can give your “close the device” key to everyone on Earth and they can put whatever documents they want into your device, but you’re still the only one who can open the device.

 Assuming both you and your client have PGP encryption, you could send files securely to each other no problem.

-Again, you run into the convenience vs security problem that you had with the password-protected files.
+Again, you run into the convenience versus security problem that you had with the password-protected files.
 If your client or manager doesn’t know how to use PGP encryption, there’s a chance they just won’t do it.
-And even if they do try it, there’s a chance that they’ll mess it up and those documents will be locked away forever.
+And even if they try it, there’s a chance that the recipient will mess it up and those documents will be locked away forever.

 Remember, once you use PGP encryption, you can’t unencrypt the file without a key.

-Another problem you’ll run into is that PGP encryption might be a good way to send each other secure messages (assuming everyone knows what they’re doing) but it’s not good for much else.
+Another problem you’ll run into is that PGP encryption is best for sending secure messages, but not much else.
 You can’t send automated messages using PGP encryption.
-You still have to put that data somewhere, which means, most likely printing it off and putting it in a filing cabinet.
+You still have to put that data somewhere, which means most likely printing it off and putting it in a filing cabinet.

-PGP encryption is really only good for sending secure messages and that’s it.
+PGP encryption is best for sending secure messages and that’s it.
 If you want to do anything more than that then you should consider other document management options.

 Try Rubex by eFileCabinet

 Rubex is a document management software by eFileCabinet.
-Think of document management software as a digital assistant who helps organize all of your files and documents for you.
+Think of document management software as a digital assistant who helps organize all of your files and documents for you on a secure cloud.

 But Rubex is so much more than an elaborate file system.
 Rubex can help keep your documents secure and your business going.